 Cyclocross Magazine is a print and digital outlet for the cyclocross community by the cyclocross community.
 Since our first black and white issue was published in 2007, we’ve worked to cover all aspects of the sport through equipment reviews, rider profiles, race news, and general lifestyle content.
 We currently have tens of thousands of loyal print and digital magazine readers, over a hundred thousand website and social media visitors (on a good week, over 1.1 million!), and are the only media company that comprehensively focuses on the ever-growing sport of cyclocross.
-Our website alone generates more than a million page views per month during peak season, and each online story goes out to our 24,000 Twitter followers and 61,000 Facebook fans (these numbers are likely already out of date, see our Facebook and Twitter pages).
+Our website alone generates more than a million page views per month during peak season, and each online story goes out to our 69,000 Facebook fans, 30,000 Twitter followers and 29,000 Instagram followers (these numbers are likely already out of date, see our Facebook, Twitter and Instagram pages).

 Our content is meant to inform and expand the cyclocross community, and there is tremendous value in the audience that we reach and costs involved with the work that goes into producing and publishing content.
 To move closer towards a more financially-sustainable operation, our guidelines for handling and publishing submitted press releases are as follows:

 Cyclocross Magazine accepts release submissions from any group with an interest in cyclocross and cycling in general.
 Releases covering local races, cycling events, projects and products are all accepted.
 If there’s some sort of news that you think should go out to the cyclocross community, we’d be happy to hear from you.